SheCodesAus/she-codes-django-news-project-jenguyenanhnhu/README.md

 Instructions;
 1. Create a user.
 2. Create a story.
 3. Click on your username in the nav bar to see your account information.
+For 'View stories by a particular author', you can view stories that the user has authored.